Christiane Amanpour

-Christiane Maria Heideh Amanpour (/ˌkrɪstʃiˈɑːn ˌɑːmənˈpʊər/; کریستیان امانپور; born 12 January 1958) is a British-Iranian journalist and television host.
+Christiane Maria Heideh Amanpour (/ˌkrɪstʃiˈɑːn ˌɑːmənˈpʊər/; کریستیان امانپور; born 12 January 1958) is an Iranian-British journalist and television host.
 Amanpour is the Chief International Anchor for CNN and host of CNN International's nightly interview program Amanpour, CNN's The Amanpour Hour on Saturdays and Amanpour & Company on PBS.
-She also hosts Christiane Amanpour Presents The Ex-Files with her ex-husband James Rubin on Global.
+She also hosts Christiane Amanpour Presents The Ex-Files with her former husband James Rubin on Global.

 Early life and education

 Amanpour was born in the West London suburb of Ealing, the daughter of Mohammad Taghi Amanpour (Iranian) and Anne Patricia Hill (British).
 Her father was Shia Muslim and her mother Roman Catholic.

 Amanpour was raised in Tehran until the age of eleven, when she was sent to England to attend the Convent of the Holy Cross, an all-girls preparatory boarding school in Chalfont Saint Peter, Buckinghamshire.
-At 16, she moved to the New Hall School, a Roman Catholic school in Chelmsford, Essex.
+At 16, she moved to New Hall School, a Roman Catholic school in Chelmsford, Essex.

 After finishing her education in England, Amanpour returned to Iran.
 Her father worked as an airline executive for Iran Air, and lost his job and fortune in 1979 due to the Iran Revolution.
-The family moved in 1979 to the United States, where she studied journalism at the University of Rhode Island.
+In 1979, the family moved to the United States, where she studied journalism at the University of Rhode Island.
 During her time there, she worked in the news department at WBRU-FM in Providence, Rhode Island.
 She also worked for NBC affiliate WJAR in Providence as an electronic graphics designer.

 In 1983, Amanpour graduated from the university summa cum laude and Phi Beta Kappa with a Bachelor of Arts degree in journalism.
-On 23 October 2007, she was appointed to the grade of Commander of the Order of the British Empire for her journalism work.